 The Augusta Campus of Georgia Military College has two locations.
 Administrative offices and classrooms of the Martinez location are at 115 Davis Road in Martinez.
 This is a single story red brick building, 200 yards from the intersection of Washington Road and Davis Road near the Washington Road K-Mart.
 It is just around the corner from Sam's Club on Bobby Jones Expressway near the I-20 Interchange.
+This campus also features a two-story facility with state of the art science and computer labs.
 This location allows easy access for the majority of the students from throughout the Central Savannah River Area (CSRA).
 The facility offers faculty and staff offices, classrooms, e-library, a computer and math lab, a writing center and a student lounge.